jessica-cruz-dev/treason/README.md

         roles: [""],        // For the exchange command, the role(s) you wish to keep
         stateId: 1          // Must match the stateId from the latest game state }

+Jcruzdev edit: This fork will essentially be a derivative of the socket.io functionality only.
+The first step in understanding the multiplayer components of the game.